Spreading Dayflower, Climbing Dayflower

 Plants of the World Online list 199 species in the Commelina genus (as of when I last updated this page on 3-4-21).
 It is a member of the plant family Commelinaceae with 39 genera.
 Those numbers could change as updates are made (and likely will).

 The above photo shows the distribution map of Commelina diffusa from Plants of the World Online.
-Areas where it is native are in green and purple is where the species has been introduced.
-The map on the USDA Plants Database for North America is similar.
+Areas in green are where the species is native and purple is where it has been introduced.
+The map on the USDA Plants Database for the United States and Canada is the same.
 The species may have a wider range than what the maps show.
+The map on iNaturalist shows where members have made observations.
+Anyone can join and it is a great website to confirm and share your observations.

 Steyermark’s Flora of Missouri indicates the geographic origin of C. diffusa is poorly understood and many botanists question whether or not it is a native of North America.
 Although the above map shows it is an introduced species from the United States down into South America, it could very well be a native species in some areas.
 Steyermark’s further says the species has many characteristics of introduced weeds, but it has been recognized in Missouri since the early 1800’s suggesting it is a “disturbance-adapted” native.
 There are MANY species of plants that are considered native to most of the world making one wonder where they actually began.